line-developer-community/linedc-handson-paypay-20210510-doc/books/line-aws-paypay-handson-doc/6-deploy-aws-backend.md

     Parameter Environment: dev
     #Shows you resources changes to be deployed and require a 'Y' to initiate deploy Confirm changes before deploy [Y/n]: Y
     #SAM needs permission to be able to create roles to connect to the resources in your template Allow SAM CLI IAM role creation[Y/n]: Y
-    ××××× may not have authorization defined, Is this okay? [y/N]: y (全てyと入力)
+    ××××× may not have authorization defined, Is this okay? [y/N]: y (約10個全てyと入力)
-    Save arguments to samconfig.toml [Y/n]: Y
+    Save arguments to configuration file [Y/n]: Y

     SAM configuration file [samconfig.toml]: 入力せずEnter
     SAM configuration environment [default]: 入力せずEnter